 Climate forcing and feedbacks of clouds adjust the energy flow throughout the Earth’s system.
 The net cloud forcing (NCF) is estimated to be -21 W m-2 by combining model simulations with the Earth Radiation Budget Satellite (ERBS) and Clouds and Earth’s Radiant Energy System (CERES) observations67.
-The cloud feed-back to short-term climate variations is estimated to be a positive value of 0.54±0.74 W m-2 K-1 based on satellite observations of top-of-atmosphere radiation budget68.
+The cloud feedback to short-term climate variations is estimated to be a positive value of 0.54±0.74 W m-2 K-1 based on satellite observations of top-of-atmosphere radiation budget68.
 Those estimates provide good constraints on climate models.
-The model outputs of short-term (decadal scale) cloud feed-back are in the same range of satellite observations, which indicate that climate models can simulate the response of clouds to short-term climate variations68.
+The model outputs of short-term (decadal scale) cloud feedback are in the same range of satellite observations, which indicate that climate models can simulate the response of clouds to short-term climate variations68.
 However, cloud feedback is considered the most complex and least understood climate phenomenon.
-Satellite cloud products still lack the accuracy for detecting trends in cloud properties that are critical to understand the long-term (centennial-scale) feedback to climate changes69.
+Satellite cloud products still lack the accuracy and duration for detecting trends in cloud properties that are critical to understand the long-term (centennial-scale) feedback to climate changes69.

-Some recent progresses offered new insights on the complex relationship between clouds and Earth energy flows.
+Some recent satellite measurements offered new insights on the complex relationship between clouds and Earth energy flows.
 The global effective cloud height measured using the Multiangle Imaging SpectroRadiometer (MISR) onboard the Terra satellites shows a negative trend from 2000 to 2010 of -44±22 m decade-1.
 If this observed ten-year trend were sustained, the decrease of cloud height would provide a negative cloud feedback70.
-Cloud laser data show that dust particles lifted to the cold cloud layer effectively promote the formation of ice crystals in supercooled clouds and decrease the albedo of clouds, which in turn leads to decreased reflection of solar radiation and decreased cooling effects71.
+Cloud laser data from the Aqua satellite show that dust particles lifted to the cold cloud layer effectively promote the formation of ice crystals in supercooled clouds and decrease the albedo of clouds, which in turn leads to decreased reflection of solar radiation and decreased cooling effects71.
 The interactions among cloud, aerosols, and precipitation are also better understood with the simultaneous multi-sensor observation capability provided by A-train, a formation of four Earth-observing satellites.
 The suppression effect on precipitation of ice clouds by aerosols has been identified from analyzing the aerosol and precipitation satellite data72.

 Water vapor and precipitation